 Description & Notes is a notepad of sorts where you can add notes.
 These notes will also transfer to the General Description field on the Work Order.
 The Full Screen link enlarges the description field so you can see more than the initial preview.

 Alerts (tab) – Any notes you place on the Alerts tab can be displayed in a pop-up window by checking one of the following boxes.

 Project Enter – check this box to display the Alert anytime someone opens a Project.

 Project Check In – a check in this box displays the Alert when someone clocks into the Project using the green Check In button on the Time tab of the project.

 WO Enter – this box causes the alert to display when a user opens an associated Work Order.

-WO Check In – a check this box to display the Alert when a user checks-in to an associated Work Order.
+WO Check In – check this box to display the Alert when a user checks in to an associated Work Order.

 Project Milestones generate a Gantt style chart on the calendar.
 By default, the milestones are empty.

 - You can either load the default Milestones by clicking the blue Load All Milestones button.
 You will be prompted to enter a project start date.
 The system will then add the Milestones as entered in Settings > Pop Up Lists > Project Phase.